 In addition to footnotes or endnotes, a bibliography can be useful to readers.
-These should be organized alphabetically by author's last name and should include full details such as the book's complete title and subtitle, place of publication, publisher, and year of publication.
+These should be organized alphabetically by author's last name and should include full details such as the book's complete title and subtitle, publisher, and year of publication.
 Use flush-and-hang format, aka hanging indentation (for an example see Citations).